Can I get Legal Aid?

 At AFG LAW, we feel it is extremely important for individuals to have access to justice.
 If you meet the Legal Aid Agency’s criteria, we may be able to assist you under the Legal Aid scheme.
 Legal Aid can help meet the costs of your legal advice, family mediation and representation in court – here is what you should know.

-Family solicitors Sajeda Alli provides further information in this article.
+Family solicitor Sajeda Alli provides further information in this article.

 If Social Services are involved with your family (whether that be at the pre-proceedings stage or during Care Proceedings), you will automatically be eligible for Legal Aid regardless of your circumstances.